aarreedd/less-cms-prototype/README.md

 # \*Less CMS Prototype

-This is a simple headless, serverless, static, git-based CMS.
+This is a headless, serverless, git-based CMS with a simple, static REST API.

 After spending a day researching headless CMSs, I could not find exactly what I want.
 So I build this prototype.
 Feedback welcome!